googleforgames/quilkin/docs/src/deployment/examples.md

 while also providing the most redundancy and security for your dedicated game servers.

 * The Game client sends and receives packets from the Quilkin client proxy.
 * The Client Proxy may be integrated as a standalone binary, with communication occurring over a localhost port, or it could be integrated directly with the game client as a library, or the client could utilise one of our [client SDKs] if Rust integration is not possible.
 * The Client Proxy can utilise the full set of filters, such as concatenation (for routing), compression or load balancing, without having to change the Game Client.
 * A hosted set of Quilkin Server proxies that have public IP addresses, are connected to an [xDS Control Plane](../services/xds.md) to coordinate routing and access control to the dedicated game servers, which are on private IP addresses.
 * The Client Proxy is made aware of one or more Server proxies to connect to, possibly via their Game Client matchmaker or another service, with an authentication token to pass to the Server proxies, such that the UDP packets can be routed correctly to the dedicated game server they should connect to.
 * Dedicated game servers receive traffic as per normal from the Server Proxies, and send data back to the proxies directly.
 * If the dedicated game server always expects traffic from only a single ip/port combination for client connection, then traffic will always need to be sent through a single Server Proxy.
 Otherwise, UDP packets can be load balanced via the Client Proxy to multiple Server Proxies for even greater redundancy.

 ## What Next?

-* Have a look at the [example configurations](./examples.md) for configuration and usage examples.
+* Have a look at the [Administration API](./admin.md).
 * Review the [set of filters](../services/proxy/filters.md) that are available.

 ---